layer5io/linkerd-service-mesh-workshop/lab-2/README.md

       ...
 ```

+## Deploying the sample application

+To deploy the Emojivoto application, follow these steps:

-In Meshery, navigate to the Linkerd adapter's management page from the left nav menu.
+1. Using Meshery, navigate to the Linkerd management page.

-On the Linkerd adapter's management page, please enter `default` in the `Namespace` field.
+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Sample Application` card and select `Emojivoto Application` from the list.
+1. Click the (+) icon on the `Sample Application` card and select `Emojivoto Application` from the list.

-This will do 3 things:
+This will do three things:

 1. Deploy `Emojivoto Application` in Emojivoto namespace.
 1. Deploys all the Emojivoto services and replica's in the required namespace